DLA Piper (Hong Kong)

 Perhaps one of the most interesting aspects of the firm is its polycentrism, or its practice of not having a global headquarters.
 We understand that the idea is to reduce stuffiness, or concentration of power in a particular office.
 The verein (a German word for an association with a common purpose, which tends to be non-hierarchical) structure of the firm further allows the members of the firm to finance operations on their own terms.
 Basically, there are lots of opportunities for offices to make decisions independently.

 The industry-focused Chinese practice was set up in 1988 and the firm has collected some big clients along the way.
 We’re talking giants like Standard Chartered Bank, JP Morgan, and Tesco, following the British supermarket chain’s expansion to China.
-The firm’s long presence in China has seen it advise on some landmark cases, such as the 22-year trademark battle of world-famous shoe designer, Manolo Blahnik.
+The firm’s long presence in China has seen it advise on some landmark cases too, such as the 22-year trademark battle of world-famous shoe designer, Manolo Blahnik.

 Continue reading

-Being a full-service global behemoth also means DLA Piper comprises multiple highly regarded practice areas.
+Being a full-service global behemoth means DLA Piper comprises multiple highly regarded practice areas.
 Its intellectual property practice is viewed as particularly successful, as is its technology and media practice in the Greater China region.
 The firm’s restructuring practice is well sought after, with clients ranging from financial institutions to private equity firms.
 There is a lot of talk about innovation too.
 The firm’s very own FinTech engine, TOKO, is known for its creative method of providing financing to the firm’s clients.

 We also hear the firm goes above and beyond to support your professional development.
 At least one trainee got a chance to do a four-week Melbourne placement, enabling her to fulfil the admission requirements in Australia.